-Over the course of my fitness career, I’ve seen dozens of gym parking lots fill up with restless and angry members, regardless of the city or the brand.
+Over the course of my fitness career, I’ve seen plenty of gym parking lots fill up with restless and angry members, regardless of the city or the brand.
 In fact, I belong to more than one gym, in part so I can escape fiascos like the one I came across today.

 Given all the ways gyms try to entice people to join, I think I’d start my own franchise with an access guarantee and the most basic of slogans: “We open on time.”
 (I should also mention my idea for a gym in Washington D.C. near the U.S. Capitol called, “The House of Reps.”)

 In any event, whenever my workout gets sidetracked by a gym’s deadbolt, I often consider trashing them on the Internet, either lighting them up on Twitter or naming names on this blog.
 But in reality, I don’t think damaging their business helps me in the long run.
 In point of fact, I need all my gyms to stay open, so that one of them does indeed remain open.